 The scoring system wants to make sure you aren’t overextended, but at the same time, they want to see that you do use your credit.
 Every dollar of debt on your credit report is a risk factor and reduces your score.
 The lower your balances are, the higher your scores go.

-As a general rule, you should use your credit cards at least once every 90 days to keep the reporting active, but keep your balances as low as possible, preferably your utilization should not exceed 30% of your total credit limits.
+As a general rule, you should use your credit cards at least once every 90 days to keep the reporting active, but keep your balances as low as possible.
+Preferably your utilization should not exceed 30% of your total credit limits.

-When onboarding new clients, I think it’s critical to educate them about this important factor and encourage them to not only pay down balances but to remain as debt-free as possible to optimize their scores.
+When onboarding new clients, I think it’s critical to educate them about this crucial factor and encourage them to not only pay down balances but to remain as debt-free as possible to optimize their scores.

 Mix it Up!